 If you were to come to my house for dinner, chances are I would offer to make you an amazing falafel dinner.
 It’s one of my favorite meals to make!
 I would make homemade hummus with my own tahini, I would throw down a basket of gluten free naan, and we would slather it with tzatziki before loading it up with grilled veggies, and crispy falafel.
 We would eat our weight in falafel and probably want to take a nap afterwards…seriously, it happens.

 Up until a few months ago I really thought I had falafel nailed down!
 That was of course until I read that real deal authentic falafel is made in a meat grinder.
 WHAT?!
 Honestly, I couldn’t wrap my head around it.
-With a primarily vegetarian household I tend to shy away from things like meat grinders, because seriously why would I ever buy one?
+We cook vegetarian most of the time, so I tend to shy away from things like meat grinders, because seriously why would I ever buy one?
 Turns out after a lot of research that this $30 gadget is actually great for a lot of things other than making ground meat.
 Who knew?

 You can grind soaked chickpeas, herbs, and spices for falafel, you can also makes salsa, grind hominy for tamales, and even make fruit purees.
 Since Christmas was around the corner I asked for one.
 I am pretty sure that Todd thought I had LOST my mind, but being the super supportive husband that he is he went along with my whim.
 I made falafel the first opportunity I had and all I can say is WHOA!
 It’s a whole new ballgame around here and my falafal making game is officially on point.